-The most related work on this topic is that of Carson et al.^[17] which shows that it is impossible to attain lower bounds both on interprocessor communication and on writes to local memory.
-Based on asymmetric memories, Carson et al.^[17] also gave the horizontally optimal algorithm (2.5DMML3ooL2) and the write-optimal algorithm (SUMMAL3ooL2).
+The most related work on this topic is that of Carson et al.^[17] which shows that it is impossible to attain lower bounds on both interprocessor communication and writes to local memory.
+Based on asymmetric memories, Carson et al.^[17] also gave a horizontally optimal algorithm (2.5DMML3ooL2) and a write-optimal algorithm (SUMMAL3ooL2).
 However, two issues remain to be solved.
 The first is whether there is a general lower bound that shows how these two communications tradeoff against one another, and the second is whether there is an algorithm that can exhibit the tradeoff and asymptotically attains the lower bound.
-In the read-write symmetric setting, to solve the symmetric eigenvalue problem, Solomonik et al.^[1] proposed a matrix multiplication subroutine by naturally combining the horizontally^[18] and vertically^[19] optimal algorithms.
+In the read-write symmetric setting, to solve the symmetric eigenvalue problem, Solomonik et al.^[1] proposed a matrix multiplication subroutine bv naturally combining horizontally^[18] and vertically^[19] optimal algorithms.
 It can be found that this subroutine is joint-communication optimal in the read-write symmetric setting, while it is not optimal in the case of asymmetric memories.
-Solomonik et al. [20] derived the tradeoffs between synchronization, bandwidth, and computational cost, while the authors did not consider data movement between levels of the memory hierarchy.
+Solomonik $et \ al.^{[2]}$ derived the tradeoffs among synchronization, bandwidth, and computational cost, while the authors did not consider data movement between levels of the memory hierarchy.

 There is also some work focusing on minimizing the vertical communication of sequential matrix multiplication algorithms under asymmetric memories.
 Carson et al.^[17] proposed the "write-avoiding" concept, which minimizes writes without increasing reads.
-Gu^[16] proposed the "write-efficiency" concept for cache-oblivious matrix multiplication, which can reduce the write cost by increasing the reading.
+Gu^[16] proposed the "write-efficiency" concept for cache-oblivious matrix multiplication, which can reduce the write cost by increasing the reading cost.
 In our work, we do not merely consider the sequential cost.
-Instead, we focus on minimizing the joint cost by studying the tradeoff between writing and horizontal communication.
+Instead, we focus on minimizing the jointcost by studying the tradeoff between writing and horizontal communication.